 Tom: You might’ve noticed if you’re a Gridium customer that water has started to appear in your accounts.
 We’re now getting that data automatically in certain cities.
 How else do people get their water data?

-Katy: Otherwise people who don’t have Snapmeter and access to it through that, you can get your water data from your utility from your bills.
+Katy: Otherwise people who don’t have Gridium and access to it through that, you can get your water data from your utility from your bills.
 You are able to input that information directly into Portfolio Manager.

-Tom: And obviously if you’re a Snapmeter customer on the energy cost tabs you can just download this and that’ll put all of the bills in a spreadsheet.
+Tom: And obviously if you’re a Gridium customer on the energy cost tabs you can just download this and that’ll put all of the bills in a spreadsheet.
 How do I get from that spreadsheet to Portfolio Manager?

 Katy: Within Portfolio Manager, there’s an action to download a spreadsheet.
 You can copy those values right into the spreadsheet that Portfolio Manager provides for you and just upload that so all of the billing information would go in all at once; you don’t have to enter bills individually.